ethereum-optimism/optimism/packages/contracts-bedrock/CONTRIBUTING.md

 In order to make sure that we don't accidentally overwrite storage slots, contract storage layouts are checked to make sure spacing is correct.

-This uses the `.storage-layout` file to check contract spacing.
+This uses the `snapshots/storageLayout` directory to check contract spacing.
 Run `just validate-spacers` to check the spacing of all contracts.

 #### Gas Snapshots